Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Model and non-Hermitian symmetry

 The model of interest consists of a one-dimensional (1D) quantum Ising chain of $N$ spin-$1/2$ particles on two sublattices $A$ and $B$ coupled via a spin coupling $J$ and subject to a complex, staggered magnetic field that introduces non-Hermiticity into the system (see Fig.~\ref{fig1}).
 The NH field is chosen so that $g= \eta + i \xi$ is applied perpendicularly to the spins on sublattice $A$ (red) and $g^*= \eta - i \xi$ to the spins on sublattice $B$ (blue) with $\eta, \xi \in \mathbb{R}$.
 The Hamiltonian describing such a system is given by

 where $\sigma_j^z$ and $\sigma_j^x$ are Pauli matrices.
 This setting imposes that any gain due to the imaginary part of the magnetic field, $+\xi$, is balanced by an equivalent loss, $-\xi$.
 Moreover, the real part of the field, $\eta$, behaves like a standard transverse field, driving fluctuations between spin states.
 This model is $PT$-symmetric.
 The action of the parity operator $P$, which amounts to spacial reflection, is written as $P \sigma_j^{\nu} P^{-1} = \sigma_{N-j+1}^{\nu}$.
-The time-reversal operator $T$ acts as $T i T^{-1} = -i$, and $T\sigma_j^{\nu} T^{-1} = \sigma^{\nu}_j$ with $\nu =x,z$, i.e., it leaves the spin on each site invariant.
+The time-reversal operator $T$ acts as $T i T^{-1} = -i$, and $T\sigma_j^{\nu} T^{-1} = \sigma^{\nu}_j$ with $\nu =x,z$, that is, it leaves the spin on each site invariant.
 One can then show that $[PT, H] = 0$.
-Unless stated otherwise, we shall work in the regime where $J=1$ and periodic boundary conditions (PBCs) are considered, i.e., $\sigma_j^\nu = \sigma_{j + N}^\nu$.
-Under these conditions the model is immediately in the $PT$-broken phase (see Appendix~\ref{A5}).
+Unless stated otherwise, we shall work in the regime where $J=1$ and periodic boundary conditions (PBCs) are considered, that is, $\sigma_j^\nu = \sigma_{j + N}^\nu$.
+Under these conditions, the eigenstates of the system immediately break the $PT$ symmetry, while the Hamiltonian remains globally $PT$-symmetric [see the Supplemental Material for details in Ref.~\cite{supmat}].
+This phenomenon is known as spontaneous $PT$ symmetry breaking \cite{yu2021spontaneous}.
 The phase diagram of the system in the complex plane is obtained by plotting the energy density as a function of the components of the field.
-A projection of this phase diagram in the $(\eta-i\xi)$-plane is depicted in Fig.~\ref{fig2}.
-As discussed in Ref.~\cite{li2014conventional}, the non-Hermiticity has the effect of shrinking the paramagnetic phase (gray region).
-Indeed, the presence of non-Hermiticity introduces a perturbation in the system's dynamics.
-Since in the paramagnetic phase, the magnetic field tends to align all the spins in its direction, and thus leading to a more ordered phase, the non-Hermiticity perturbs this ordering and leads to more disordered behavior that suppresses the stabilizing quantum fluctuations induced by the field in the ferromagnetic phase (orange region).
+A projection of this phase diagram in the $(\eta-i\xi)$ plane is depicted in Fig.~\ref{fig2}.
+As discussed in Ref.~\cite{li2014conventional}, the non-Hermiticity has the effect of shrinking the ferromagnetic phase (orange region).
+Indeed, the presence of non-Hermiticity introduces a perturbation in the system.
+In the paramagnetic phase (gray region), the spins are disordered, however, the magnetic field tends to align all spins in the same direction, creating an ordered state.
+Non-Hermiticity disrupts this alignment, leading to more disordered or unstable behavior.
+This disruption promotes instabilities by suppressing the stabilizing quantum fluctuations induced by the field resulting in shrinking of the ferromagnetic phase.

-The non-Hermitian Hamiltonian in Eq.~\eqref{Eq1} can be solved analytically in an analogous fashion to the Hermitian case.
+It is instructive to note that the blue lines along the $\xi$-axis separating paramagnetic phases on both sides, do not indicate a phase transition but rather a crossover, reflecting a dramatic change in the structure of the system’s ground state~\cite{li2014conventional}.
+Also, the NH Hamiltonian in Eq.~\eqref{Eq1} can be solved analytically in an analogous fashion to the Hermitian case.
 We refer to Refs.~\cite{lenke2021high, li2014conventional} for detailed calculations.